Last week, we have talked about large numbers and one million. In this article, we will talk about some of the practical uses of large numbers.

 What is a light year?

 If we are going to measure the distances between the stars or between two planets, we will have difficult problem with large numbers.
-Proxima Centauri, for instance, the nearest star to the sun, is about 39,700,000,000,000 kilometers.
-The distances of other stars will probably have more zeroes than we can imagine.
+Proxima Centauri, for instance, the nearest star (except the sun of course) is about 39,700,000,000,000 kilometers.
+The distance of other stars will probably have more zeroes than we can imagine.

-Due to this problem, scientists developed a unit which will be appropriate for measuring distances in space.
-The most popular is light year.
+Due to this problem, scientists developed a unit which will be appropriate for measuring distances in space, one of them is light year.
 A light year is the distance that a light can travel in one year.
 A light can travel at approximately 300,000 km per second.

 There are 31,104,000 seconds in one year, which makes one light year approximately equal to 9,331,200,000,000** km!
 This means that Proxima Centauri is about 4.25 light years away from the sun.
 If we are going to go to Proxima Centauri using our airplane above, we will arrive there at about 79.4 billion years.
 Note, however, scientists estimate that the earth is only about 4.6 billion years, the earth will probably be long gone after we reach Proxima Centauri.